May 12, 2026, 12:53 pm | Read time: 3 minutes

 Very few people would cancel a pre-booked flight due to a cold.
 However, there are indeed cases where it would be better to do so.
 In case of doubt, health consequences may arise.
 Here’s what to consider if you plan to board a plane with a runny or stuffy nose, sore throat, and body aches.

-What to do if you have to fly?
+What to Do if You Have to Fly?

 If patients must fly despite swollen mucous membranes, an ENT doctor can insert a tympanostomy tube on an outpatient basis in extreme cases.
 “The doctor makes a small incision in the eardrum, leading to continuous ventilation in the ear,” says Deeg.